kathy9980/ATM651_IntroAtmDynamics/Git-tutorial.01.md

 ```
   git fetch upstream
 ```
-### 3. Updating your fork from original repo to keep up with their changes:
+### 3. Updating your local fork from original repo to keep up with their changes
 ```
   git pull upstream master
 ```